-These funds are available through the Iowa Department of Transportation for state, county, and city management of roadside vegetation.
+These funds are available through the lowa Department of Transportation for state, county, and city management of roadside vegetation.
 Numerous public agencies and organizations in Black Hawk County have received funds to use for roadside and trail enhancement plantings and informative workshops.
+To date, funds allocated total \$736,853.